 What is a processor?

 The processor is one of the most important components in a modern computer.
-The term processor, CPU, ‘brain’ and chip generally refer to the central processing unit.
-Every action and command your PC does depends on interaction with the CPU so its performance is crucial to the overall computer experience.
+The terms processor, CPU, and chip generally refer to the Central Processing Unit.
+Every action and command your PC processes depends on interaction with the CPU, so its performance is crucial to the overall computer experience.

 What do I need to look for in a processor?

-Today comparing processors is no longer about finding the highest speed processor possible in MHz or GHz.
-To get the best performance you need to take into account the whole specification of the processor including the number of cores it has, system bus speed and the amount of cache to work out its performance.
+Today comparing processors is no longer about finding the highest speed processor possible in GHz.
+To get the best performance you need to take into account the whole specification of the processor including the number of cores it has, thread count, overclocking capability, and how that matches up with your workload.
+If you are creating 4K videos for YouTube, your needs will be much different from a gamer who just plays a first-person shooter online.

 Here is a brief list of what the specifications mean:

-Nanometres (nm): The easiest way of measuring the technological complexity of a CPU is to measure how many individual transistors can fit on the CPU itself.
-You will see many processors described as 45nm, 32nm or even 22nm.
-As the technology size in nm drops the size of the transistors decreases, this allows a 22nm processor to have many more transistors in the same physical package as a 45nm chip and increase performance massively.
+Nanometres (nm): 1nm = 0.00000001 cm = one billionth of a metre.
+The easiest way of measuring the technological complexity of a CPU is to measure how many individual transistors can fit on the CPU itself.
+You will see many processors described as 5nm, 7nm, 10nm and 14nm.
+As the technology size in nm drops, the size of the transistors decreases, this allows a 5nm processor to have many more transistors in the same physical package as a 10nm chip and increase performance massively.
 The lower the nanometre the processor is generally the more advanced the processor is.
+There are other factors, such as distances, densities etc., so it is worthwile not getting hung up on this technical information, and focus on actual performance data.

-L1/L2/L3 Cache: For the CPU to function it has to be fed with data to process, a bottleneck can easily arise if the data is far away, for example in the systems memory.
+L1/L2/L3 Cache: For the CPU to function it has to be fed with data to process, and a bottleneck can easily arise if the data is far away (relatively speaking), for example in the system's memory.
 This will take time to access as the data has to travel through many controllers and a physical distance to the CPU causing a delay.
-If the CPU doesn’t have to travel outside of itself to get the data it can number crunch more effectively.
+If the CPU doesn’t have to travel outside of itself to get the data, it can process information more effectively.
 When the memory is built into the processor it is referred to as cache.
-As a general rule the more cache a CPU has per core the better its performance in programs.
+As a general rule the more cache a CPU has per core the better its performance in programs i.e. the CPU can store more data locally to process tasks.

 What are 64-bit processors?